18 Jun 2025

 Paranormal Activity was a reminder to the industry that horror doesn’t have to be glossy or grand in scale.
 What it needs is intimacy.
 What it needs is intimacy.
 And when audiences are somehow made to feel like insiders instead of mere passive spectators, emotional investment knows no bounds.

-Even in an era when marketing has grown louder and more frosty, these films remain the blueprints.
-They demonstrate that silence, suspense and smart storytelling can trump even the richest campaigns.
-In the end the scariest part isn’t the witch in the woods, the monster in Manhattan or the ghost in the hallway.
+Even in an era when marketing has grown louder and more frosty, these films remain the blueprints for movie marketing.
+They demonstrate that silence, suspense, and smart storytelling can trump even the richest of campaigns.
+In the end, the scariest part isn’t the witch in the woods, the monster in Manhattan, or the ghost in the hallway.

 It was learning that what you were seeing could be true.